 Comments: Overall balance is the key to presenting a well-made spice, herb or vegetable (SHV) beer.
 The SHV(s) should complement the original style and not overwhelm it.
 The brewer should recognize that some combinations of base beer styles and SHV(s) work well together while others do not make for harmonious combinations.
 THE ENTRANT MUST SPECIFY THE UNDERLYING BEER STYLE AS WELL AS THE TYPE OF SPICES, HERBS, OR VEGETABLES USED.
 IF THIS BEER IS BASED ON A CLASSIC STYLE (E.G., BLONDE ALE) THEN THE SPECIFIC STYLE MUST BE SPECIFIED.
 CLASSIC STYLES DO NOT HAVE TO BE CITED (E.G., "PORTER" OR "WHEAT ALE" IS ACCEPTABLE).
 THE TYPE OF SPICES, HERBS, OR VEGETABLES MUST ALWAYS BE SPECIFIED.
 If the base beer is a classic style, the original style should come through in aroma and flavour.
 The individual character of SHV(s) may not always be identifiable when used in combination.
-This category may also be used for coffee- or chocolate-based beers.
-Note that many spice-based Belgian specialties may be entered in Category 19E.
+This category may also be used for chilli pepper, coffee-, chocolate- or nut-based beers (including combinations of these items).
+Note that many spice-based Belgian specialties may be entered in the Belgian Specialty Category.
 Beers that only have additional fermentables (honey, maple syrup, molasses, sugars, treacle, etc.) should be entered in the Specialty Beer category.

-OG FG IBUs ABV Vary depending g on underlying ba ase beer
+OG FG IBUs ABV Vary depending ng on underlyi ng base beer